Read the tips in this article so you can conserve energy.

 Keep up-to-date with tax rebates for making your home more energy-efficient.
 In many cases, the electric company will pay for part of the upgrades.
 You may also be able to get tax credits or deductions from the government for your upgrades.
 All of these rebates will add up, potentially covering the cost of your renovation!

 If you are a parent, organize a carpooling system with your neighbors and trade off driving days among all the participating parents.
 You can also schedule grocery shopping and other errands with your neighbors.

-Replace your old appliances with new ones featuring high Energy Star rating.
-Energy Star ratings mean that your new appliances are guaranteed to use less energy than those made previously.
-For refrigerators and freezers, the rating promises 20% less energy used, 40 percent for dishwashers, and at least 50 percent when it comes to washing machines.
+Replace old major appliances with those labeled Energy Star ratings.
+Energy Star appliances are technologically built to use less energy than those made previously.
+For refrigerators and freezers, the rating guarantees 20 percent less energy used, 40 percent for dishwashers, and for washing machines at least 50% less energy used!

 You will save money eventually if you buy green appliances.
 Oftentimes, green technologies are a bit more expensive than their traditional counterpart; however, investing in green electronics and appliances will pay off with savings from decreased energy consumption.
 It also pays off in the future for the environment.

 The venerable habit of turning of unnecessary lights and devices when leaving a room.
 Turning off lights will save a surprising amount of energy.
 You also save on your power bill.

 If you can afford it, you should consider installing new, energy star rated windows.
 These have many benefits, such as reduced spending on energy bills, a quieter home, and less condensation on the interior of your windows.

 Adopting green energies should not bust your wallet wide open.
 Often, a few small changes can make big differences to your electricity costs.
 Keep these tips in mind so that you can help the environment.